pingcap/community/TOC/README.md

 - When he/she can no longer participate in TOC affairs on behalf of this organization due to leaving or withdrawing from the organization they represent.
 - The organization he/she represents no longer exists.

 Retirees will become emeritus members of TOC.

-The list of TOC Emeritus Members is as below.
+The list of emeritus members is as below.

 - Xianlin Chen，Head of Technology Hub at PalFish
 - Qiang Zhou，Chaos Mesh® Maintainer